milewdev/css-lab/README.md

 ### What is css-lab?
-A very small interactive CSS playground (currently only ul & li margins and padding):
+A very small interactive CSS playground:

 ![CSS lab screenshot](screenshot.jpg)